Why Use a Schengen Visa for Non-Schengen Countries?

 Montenegro

-With its Adriatic coastline, medieval villages and mountainous terrain, Montenegro is an alluring destination.
-A person in possession of a valid Schengen visa can enter and stay in Montenegro for a total of up to 30 days.
-This allows for visits to the Bay of Kotor, the historic town of Budva and beautiful Durmitor National Park.
+With its Adriatic coastline, medieval villages, and mountainous terrain, Montenegro is an alluring destination.
+A person in possession of a valid Schengen visa can enter and stay in Montenegro up to 30 days.
+This allows for visits to the Bay of Kotor, the historic town of Budva, and the beautiful Durmitor National Park.

 North Macedonia

-An ancient history and natural beauty await in North Macedonia with crumbling ruins, colorful bazaars and emerald lakes.
-Those holding a valid, multiple-entry visa to the Schengen Area can stay for up to 15 days per entry, up to a maximum of 90 days in a 180-day period.
+Ancient history and natural beauty await in North Macedonia, with crumbling ruins, colorful bazaars, and emerald lakes.
+Those holding a valid, multiple-entry visa to the Schengen Area can stay for up to 15 days per entry, up to a maximum of 90 days in 180 days.

 Serbia

-Serbia is popular with tourists for its vibrant cities, cultural events and diverse scenery.
-Travelers holding a how to get visa for germany to the Schengen area may enter Serbia for a maximum of 90 days within a six months period.
-Major draws include the capital, Belgrade, the historic city of Novi Sad and the natural beauty of Tara National Park.
+Serbia is popular with tourists for its vibrant cities, cultural events, and diverse scenery.
+Travelers holding a how to get a visa for Germany to the Schengen area may enter Serbia for a maximum of 90 days within six months.
+Major draws include the capital, Belgrade; the historic city of Novi Sad; and the natural beauty of Tara National Park.

 Cyprus

 Cyprus is an EU member but not part of the Schengen Area.
-However, it allows travelers with a valid double or multiple-entry Schengen visa to stay for up to 90 days within a 180-day period.
-Visitors can explore its beautiful beaches, ancient ruins, and charming villages once Schengen Visa Appointment is done.
+However, it allows travelers with a valid double or multiple-entry Schengen visa to stay up to 90 days within a 180-day period.
+Visitors can explore its beautiful beaches, ancient ruins, and charming villages once the Schengen visa appointment is done.

 What Type of Schengen Visa Do You Need?

-If you do visit a non-Schengen country with your Schengen visa, your Schengen visa should be a valid multiple entry visa.
-This means that you can enter and exit multiple times, which also means you can leave the Schengen Area and then reenter at any time after visiting non-Schengen countries.
+If you do visit a non-Schengen country with your Schengen visa, your Schengen visa should be a valid multiple-entry visa.
+This means you can enter and exit multiple times, leaving the Schengen Area and re-entering at any time after visiting non-Schengen countries.
 On the other hand, a single-entry visa is invalidated when you leave, so make sure you pick the right visa type for your travel needs.

 How to Maximize Your Schengen Visa for Multi-Country Travel